 - Open an email window.

-- In the bottom left corner of the email window, select + Insert.
+- In the bottom right corner of the email window, select + Insert.

 - From the Insert Options menu, select Templates.